SoftUni-Internal/interactive-content/EN/00-Introduction-to-Programming/03-VS-Code.md

 We must enable this setting in the VS Code preferences tab and it will automatically format all the code.

-- **ESLint** - ESLint analyze our JavaScript code and helps us to fix the errors
+- **ESLint** - ESLint analyzes our JavaScript code and helps us to fix the errors

-- **JSHint** - JSHint enforce developers to use JavaScript coding convensions
+- **JSHint** - JSHint enforces developers to use JavaScript coding convensions

 It helps to detect potential bugs in JavaScript code.